Esri/air-c2-cop-python/README.md

 This template include scripts and related content for processing Air Control Orders (ACOs) and Air Tasking Orders (ATOs) from source text files (.aco and .ato) into geographic data suitable for presentation within ArcGIS.

 The download includes the following content:

+  + AirC2Weather - all the data and map documents required for the weather element of the template.
   + arcgispro - ArcGIS Pro project
   + arcmap - .mxd containing styled feature classes ready for publishing to ArcGIS server
   + data - database schema for the processed files
   + files - sample ACO, ATO files to be processed
+  + gpservices - viewshed analysis tools
   + logs - container for log files to be created
   + output - container for output files to be created
   + tools - processing toolbox and related scripts

 ##Instructions##